 Frequently, we receive calls from government contracting leaders who are frustrated with the process of recruiting for proposals and are looking for a better solution.

-Often recruiters have been spending weeks building candidate pipelines for funded roles and it can be challenging for them to suddenly shift priorities and focus on proposal recruiting.
-In addition, with a shorter time frame, leaders are dependent upon recruiters to produce results quickly and rarely feel that they are receiving the results they expect.
+Often recruiters have been spending weeks building candidate pipelines for funded roles, and it can be challenging to suddenly shift priorities and focus on proposal recruiting.
+In addition, with a shorter time frame, leaders depend on recruiters to produce results quickly and rarely feel that they are receiving the results they expect.

 The 5 Biggest Problems with Proposal Recruiting

 - Opportunity Costs: When you ask your recruiters to focus their efforts on proposal recruiting, you are reducing or even temporarily halting their efforts on recruiting for funded roles.
 This shift of priority could reduce revenue in the short term.
-If the proposal efforts does not result in future revenue, there could be a net loss of revenue.
+If the proposal efforts do not result in future revenue, there could be a net loss of revenue.

 Now that we understand the biggest challenges in proposal recruiting look at my colleague's blog to learn more about your options to help with staffing.